React-Components-Organization/react.video/README.md

 ## Usage

-A basic usage of ReactVideo and how to call public method available through this.refs['you-ref'];
+A basic usage of ReactVideo and how to call public methods available through this.refs['your-ref'];

 ```js
 import React from 'react';